Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-afc.md

 ***Practical Constraints on Scaling.***
-Unlike AlphaCode's massive agent scaling, we faced a practical bottleneck: validating patches in large codebases takes minutes (10+ minutes for nginx).
+Unlike AlphaCode's massive agent scaling, we faced a practical bottleneck: validating patches in large codebases takes minutes if not hours (e.g., 10+ minutes for nginx).
 This forced Atlantis-Patching to limit itself to six agents, focusing on quality over quantity.

 [Theori](https://theori.io/blog/aixcc-and-roboduck-63447) took a radically different approach: purely static analysis, producing three correct patches **without PoVs**.
-This demonstrates LLMs' remarkable ability to understand code semantics without runtime validation.
+This demonstrates LLMs' remarkable ability to understand code semantics without runtime validation, which we'd like to explore further.

 The scoreboard reveals the trade-off:
 Theori's 44.4% accuracy yielded an Accuracy Modifier of 0.9044